Connect with us

 Work visas are often associated with two types of fees or costs: a visa fee and an immigration levy.
 However, some countries charge more than others, and some may have a fee-waiver agreement with New Zealand, so always double-check your specific requirements.
 A credit card (Visa or MasterCard) can be used to pay for the visa online.
 However, if you are travelling from a Pacific country, the visa fee will be different.
 Regardless of the type of visa you apply for, the New Zealand Work permit charge is 55 NZD.

-Check Also: Study In New Zealand: Cost Of Studying In New Zealand
+Check Also: Study In New Zealand: All About New Zealand Student Visa

 New Zealand Work Visa Type Fee in NZD